whatwg/html-build/README.md

 After you complete the build steps above, the build will run and generate the single-page version of the spec, the multipage version, and more.
 If all goes well, you should very soon have an `output/` directory containing important files like `index.html`, `multipage/`, and `dev/`.

-You can also use the `--serve` option to `build.sh` to automatically serve the results on `https://localhost:8080/` after building (as long as you Python 3.7+ installed).
+You can also use the `--serve` option to `build.sh` to automatically serve the results on `http://localhost:8080/` after building (as long as you have Python 3.7+ installed).

 Now you're ready to edit the `html/source` file—and after you make your changes, you can run the `build.sh` script again to see the new output.